flowcommerce/redux-fetch/README.md

 	- `getState`: A function that returns the current state tree of your application.

-	- [`routerState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.
+	- [`routerState: RouterState`](https://github.com/reactjs/react-router/blob/master/docs/Glossary.md#routerstate): Properties normally injected into `RouterContext` that represent the current state of a router.

 * `[options: Object]`: If specified, further customizes the behavior of the container.